techworkersco/twc-site/join.md

 Our Slack is governed by the principles and rules in our [Community Guide](/community-guide).
 By joining, you agree to follow them.
 Our newsletter includes announcements and updates from the Tech Workers Coalition.

+If you are joining the slack, please keep in mind that you will be manually vetted before you are allowed in.
+Sometimes this can take a day or two.
+Please be patient with us!

 **Please provide the following:**